HuMingLab/ecDNAcaller/README.md

 Note: to reproduce the results in the paper, please add a `d` at the end of the last parameter (without a space) to enable DEV mode, such as `32d`.
-This will make the model ignore cells without a valid CNV file.
+This will make the model ignore cells with a valid contact matrix file but without a valid CNV file.
 Thus, the validation of this deep learning-based model will be based on the exactly same set of cells as the logistic regression-based model.
 This is because CNV files are mandatory for the logistic regression-based model, but not required for the deep